Mahi Mahi with Tomato Lemon Sauce

 - Make it spicy by adding a pinch (or two!) of chili flakes to the sauce

-I do not recommend cooking the mahi mahi until right before serving to ensure the fish remains moist and flakey in texture and doesn’t dry out.
+For the best flavor and texture I do not recommend cooking the mahi mahi until right before serving to ensure the fish remains moist and flakey in texture and doesn’t dry out.
 The sauce can be made a day or two in advance and stored in the fridge in an airtight container.
-Before serving quickly pan sear the the fish and heat the sauce in the microwave or in a pan until warmed through.
+Before serving quickly pan sear the fish on medium high heat and heat the tomato lemon garlic sauce in the microwave or in a pan until warmed through.

 I have to be completely honest, I don’t find mahi mahi to be a fish that reheats well because it loses its moist and flakey texture.
-Leftovers can be stored in an airtight container in the fridge for up to 3 days and are best reheated in the microwave in 20 second intervals, until just warmed through.
-Alternative, you can reheat the fish and sauce in a skillet on medium heat for approximately 5 minutes.
-Sprinkle the mahi mahi with fresh basil right before serving to add some freshness to the dish.
+Leftovers can be stored in an airtight container in the fridge for up to 3 days and the best way to reheat is in the microwave in 20 second intervals, until just warmed through or alternatively, you can reheat the fish and sauce in a skillet on medium heat for approximately 5 minutes.
+Sprinkle the mahi mahi with fresh basil (or parsley) right before serving to add some freshness to the dish.

-Here are a few more fish recipes that you might enjoy:
+Here are a few more seafood & fish recipes that you might enjoy:

 - Sheet Pan Herb Salmon with Fennel & Tomatoes